 Her pen gravitates to profiles and obituaries, as she appreciates the character-driven aspect of these articles.

 “I come in and start helping with planning and looking at which stories are really strong,” Balsamo-Gallina said.
-“Then (I communicate that) that to the design team and making sure that we have designs done ahead of time.”
+“Then (I communicate) that to the design team and (make) sure that we have designs done ahead of time.”

 Balsamo-Gallina wasn’t always so self-assured in her role at the NYT.
 “The one thing about working at such a large prestigious publication so young in your career is that your mistakes are on a huge platform,” she said.
 However, Balsamo-Gallina made sure to get her nerves out at the beginning.

-Three years post-grad, Balsamo-Gallina has the title and job responsibility that she so ambitiously sought.
+Four years post-grad, Balsamo-Gallina has the title and job responsibility that she so ambitiously sought.
 Her advice to students who are starting their careers: “Enjoy when you’re in these lower positions.
 You can really experiment and try a lot of new things.
 Your first job is not going to be your dream job, and my first job wasn’t my dream job.
-And that’s okay.”
+And that’s OK.”

 Balsamo-Gallina’s other piece of advice: Network amongst your peers.
 The individuals who you are working alongside right now may one day be in a position to hire or recommend you for a job.
 She emphasized that connections are essential to move forward in the workplace.
 The connections made with like-minded individuals during college are just as valuable as those made with high-ranked individuals.
 That advice is the reassurance we all need, coming from a person who was walking in our Fordham shoes just a few short years ago.